-Bachelor of Applied Arts & Science in Applied Leadership(BAAS)
+Bachelor of Applied Arts & Sciences in Applied Leadership(BAAS)

-Students seeking the 120-hour Bachelor of Applied Arts and Sciences (B.A.A.S.) degree must first obtain an associate degree from an approved institution.
+Students seeking the 120-hour Bachelor of Applied Arts and Sciences (B.A.A.S.) degree must first obtain an applied associate's degree from an approved institution.
 This degree requires 60 hours of coursework at Texas Tech University in addition to the initial 60 hours transferred from an approved collaborating institution.

 The program is administered by the Office of the Provost, and interested students should contact the student services center in University Studies (806.742.7100).
 For more information see www.depts.ttu.edu/universitystudies.

 A minimum of 120 semester hours, 40 of which must be at the junior/senior level, and fulfillment of degree requirements for the Bachelor of Applied Arts and Sciences degree as specified in the "General Requirements" in the Undergraduate Academics section of this catalog.

 Comprised of courses related to a specific occupation, field, or subject.
 The occupational specialization typically consists of field-specific coursework completed for an Associate of Applied Science (A.A.S.) degree at a community college.
 Active-duty military or veterans may receive credit for technical or other formal training courses under this component of the degree plan.
 Other students who have not completed an occupational specialization through courses taken in a community college or in the military may create one by selecting a primary area of study.

 Consists of two separate multidisciplinary concentrations that serve to enhance the skills acquired by the student through an associate's degree or are complimentary themes of interest.
 Requires completion of 36 hours in two separate concentrations of 18 hours each.